CfSOtago/GREENGrid/dataProcessing/processNZGGElecCons1minData.md

      * _But_ we should probably test the first few lines to double check...
  * We have to deal with quite a lot of duplication some of which has caused the different date formats.
 See our [repo issues list](https://git.soton.ac.uk/ba1e12/nzGREENGrid/issues?scope=all&utf8=%E2%9C%93&state=all).

-The following table shows the number of files per household that we willl load.
+The following table shows the number of files per household that we will load.

 ```r